scalalandio/sbt-swagger-2/README.md

 ## Requirements

 This plugin requires sbt 1.0.0+.
-It does *not* add Swagger annotations to `libraryDependencies`.